Back to Insights

 "One common mistake: founders waiting until they're 6 months from running out of cash.
 At that point, your negotiating position is weak and lenders know it.
 The best time to raise venture debt is when you don't desperately need it—right after a successful equity round when your metrics are strong and momentum is clear."

 "For European founders specifically, understand that our market has matured significantly.
 You now have access to terms comparable to what U.S. startups get, but you need to be proactive.
-Build relationships with 2-3 lenders early, even if you're not borrowing yet.
-When you need to move fast, those warm relationships make all the difference."
+Build relationships with 2-3 lenders early, even if you're not borrowing yet."

 How TULA Capital Can Help